Plugable USB-C 7-in-1 Hub

 Optimized through extensive testing and years of product development, the multiport adapter was designed by Plugable to fix the problems most commonly mentioned by real customers.
 Building on the latest technology, the USB-C 7-in-1 hub provides a more reliable DisplayPort over USB-C connection, consistency in port functionality, less risk of overdrawing power, and protecting the laptop when using pass-through charging.

 Don’t give up your only USB-C port to your laptop charger.
 The included USB-C charging port will keep your laptop charged, while using the other hub’s ports at the same time.
-Supports USB-C power delivery input up to 100W and can charge supported systems up to 87W.
+Supports USB-C power delivery input up to 100W.

 High Definition Display